RealityBending/IllusionGameReliability/README.md

 *Dominique Makowski, An Shu Te, Stephanie Kirk, Ngoi Zi Liang, & S.H.
 Annabel Chen*

 ## Abstract

 TODO.

 ## Introduction

 Visual illusions are beguiling stimuli that reveal how the brain integrates prior beliefs with incoming sensory evidence to inform our perception of reality ([Carbon, 2014](https://www.frontiersin.org/articles/10.3389/fnhum.2014.00566)).
 While early research theorized a common mechanism underlying people's sensitivity to illusions ([Halpern et al., 1999](https://direct.mit.edu/jocn/article/11/5/521/3374/Interindividual-Variation-in-Human-Visual); [Thurstone, 1944](https://psycnet.apa.org/record/1945-00890-000)), recent empirical studies reported at best weak correlations between inter-individual resistance to distinct illusions ([Grzeczkowski et al., 2017](https://www.sciencedirect.com/science/article/pii/S004269891630150X); [Grzeczkowski et al., 2018](https://www.sciencedirect.com/science/article/pii/S0165178117305978)).
-This issue is important given the theorethical proposition that the effect of illusions is not only an artifact caused by our perceptual system, but a marker of a general feature of our cognitive systems...
+The significance of this issue is further compounded, given the theoretical proposition that the effect of illusions is not only an artifact caused by our perceptual system, but a marker of a general feature of our cognitive systems.

-The idea that visual illusions do indeed reflect charasteritics of functioning at a general cognitive level is supported by evidence linking them to high-level perturbations of the cognitive system, such as ...
+The idea that visual illusions do indeed reflect characteristics of functioning at a general cognitive level is supported by evidence linking them to high-level perturbations of the cognitive system.
+For instance, susceptibility to illusory effects has been associated with a lower ability to process within-object relational properties ([Chouinard et al., 2016](10.1007/s10803-016-2753-1)); poorer working memory ([Bednarek et al., 2018]( 10.2139/ssrn.4077517)) and weaker top-down cognitive control ([Liao et al., 2011](10.1097/WNR.0b013e32834ab40b)).
+In a study conducted with neurotypical children, [Chouinard et al., 2019](https://doi.org/10.3758/s13414-019-01904-3) reports illusion sensitivity negatively correlated with higher ordered cognitive processes that developed with age, thereby demonstrating the influence of cognitive functions on people's resistance towards visual illusions.

 Similarly, despite the theoretical arguments made in favour of the existence of a link between illusion sensitivity and participants' characteristics (personality ([Zhang et al., 2017](https://www.degruyter.com/document/doi/10.1515/tnsci-2017-0004/html?lang=en); [Konrath et al., 2009](10.1111/j.1467-6494.2009.00579.x); [Blake &Palmisano, 2021](https://doi.org/10.1177/0301006621100019)) and psychopathological traits or disorders ([Baroun & Al-Ansari, 2005](10.2224/sbp.2005.33.1.33); [D’Amour et al., 2021](10.3758/s13414-020-02228-3)), the empirical evidence remains weak ([Kaliuzhna ert al., 2019](10.1016/j.schres.2018.12.027); [Yang et al., 2012](10.1177/2167702612464618); [Manning et al., 2017](https://doi.org/10.1186%2Fs13229-017-0127-y)).